Student Wellbeing and Engagement Policy

 Ensuring that all parents/carers have access to our school policies and procedures, available on our school website.

-Maintaining an open, respectful line of communication between parents/carers and staff, supported by our Communication at TC Policy and Procedure.
+Maintaining an open, respectful line of communication between parents/carers and staff, supported by our Communication Policy and Procedure.

 Providing parent/carer volunteer opportunities so that families can contribute to school activities.